JSLegendDev/Desktop-JS-Game-Tauri/README.md

 Supports multiple inputs (Mouse, Keyboard and Gamepad)

-Download for Windows here : https://jslegend.itch.io/kriby
+Download for Windows here : [https://jslegend.itch.io/kriby](https://jslegend.itch.io/kriby)

 Tutorial on how to build this : (TBD)

 ## How to run?

-1. Make sure you have the prerequisites : https://tauri.app/v1/guides/getting-started/prerequisites
+1. Make sure you have the prerequisites : [https://tauri.app/v1/guides/getting-started/prerequisites](https://tauri.app/v1/guides/getting-started/prerequisites)
 2. Make sure you have Node.js installed.
 3. Clone the repo.
 4. Once in the repo, do `npm install` to install the required dependencies.
-5. Run the project in dev by doing `npm run tauri dev`.
+5. Run the project in dev by doing `npm run dev`.

 ## How to distribute the project as an installable app?

-1. Build the project by doing `npm run tauri build`.
+1. Build the project by doing `npm run build`.
 2. After the build is complete go to `target > release > bundle > msi`.
 3. Distribute the installer on sites like itch.io or on Steam.